-The maximum points possible are up to 1,000 points excluding bonuses.
-The bonus points could reach up to 100 points.
-The sum of maximum points possible and bonus points is limited to 1,100 points.
+The maximum points possible are up to 1.000 points excluding bonuses and extra points.
+The bonus points and extra points could reach up to 150 points.
+The sum of maximum points possible and bonus points is limited to 1,150 points.

-Bonus Points: Teams may be awarded with bonus points during the Latin American Space Challenge.
+• Bonus Points: Teams may be awarded with bonus points during the Latin American Space Challenge.
 The maximum bonus points a team could achieve is 100 points.
-The following table states all possible bonus points for the 2022 LASC:
+The following table states all bonus and extra points: